isl-org/OpenBot/android/app/README.md

 ### Object Tracking

 Simple UI for tracking objects of 80 different classes.
-Short description of the different AI models for object tracking and performance benchmarks can be found in [Model Management](#model-management).
+A short description of the different AI models for object tracking and performance benchmarks can be found in [Model Management](#model-management).

 <p align="left">
 <img src="../../docs/images/screen_object_tracking_1.jpg" alt="Alt text" width="49%" />